webbasics/rable/README.md

         - E,e: empty
         - U,u: undefined
         - F,f: false

-        Once an other factor has been set, the default will be overwritten!
+        __Once an other factor has been set, the default factor will be overwritten!__

       ```javascript
         false.valid()       //true, because the false factor has not been set.